-The warrants shown in the table above outstanding as of December 31, 2022, are equity classified warrants issued between May 2019 and January 2021.
-There was no intrinsic value associated with these equity warrants as of December 31, 2022.
+The outstanding warrants had an intrinsic value of \$1.8 million as of December 31, 2024.
+There was no intrinsic value of outstanding warrants as of December 31, 2023.

-In conjunction with the Alphia Term Loan Facility mentioned in Note 8 - Debt, the Company issued to Alphia (i) a warrant (the "First Tranche Warrant") to purchase 148,758 shares of the Company's common stock, par value \$0.001 per share ("Common Stock") at a price of \$11.44 per share, and (ii) a warrant (the "Second Tranche Warrant" and together with the First Tranche Warrant, the "Warrants" or the "Alphia Warrants") to purchase 186,882 shares of Common Stock at a price of \$11.44 per share.
+In conjunction with the Alphia Term Loan Facility mentioned in "Note 9 - Debt", the Company issued to Alphia (i) a warrant (the "First Tranche Warrant") to purchase 148,758 shares of the Company's common stock, par value \$0.001 per share ("Common Stock") at a price of \$11.44 per share, and (ii) a warrant (the "Second Tranche Warrant" and together with the First Tranche Warrant, the "Warrants" or the "Alphia Warrants") to purchase 186,882 shares of Common Stock at a price of \$11.44 per share.
 Unless exercised, the Warrants expire on June 21, 2028.
 Alphia's exercise of the Second Tranche Warrant was subject to the approval of the Company's stockholders and was approved on November 15, 2023.
 The Warrants contained certain anti-dilution provisions in favor of Alphia in connection with any equity offering consummated by the Company prior to December 21, 2023 and equity issuances below the exercise price of the Warrants.
 The Warrants also contain a cashless exercise option at the election of Alphia.